chaosim/Talk/README.md

     GetFirst(N)ItemsIn(intList)GreaterThan(T)

 This is simple and clear.
-You don't need any comments to understand it because it practically reads like comment itself.
+You don't need any comments to understand it because it practically reads like a comment itself.

 ###Invocations###
 Talk's function invocation syntax takes this expressiveness a step further.
 It offers a number of separate features which work together to make function calls look like English sentences: